Peter Tasiri: Post AFRC

-He was sent to the United States for studies by the Limann government after they handed over power in September 1979.
+Tasiri was sent to the United States for studies by the Limann government after they handed over power in September 1979.
 While testifying before the National Reconciliation Commission in 2003, he reiterated a group apology offered by some of the members of the AFRC for atrocities committed during their rule.
 He stated that acts of indiscipline were due to the misuse of other ranks by officers.
 He also called on Jerry Rawlings to testify before the commission.

 Assault

 Tasiri lived at Mandango in the Pusiga district near Bawku.
 Following a dispute with his brother Musah Tasiri, he was summoned to the palace of the Pusiga Naba (Chief of Pusiga) Akut Akwaka.
 He was assaulted when he attended and different reasons were given for the assault.

+Death

+Tasiri died in Pusiga on 15 February 2026, at the age of 95.